-By default, WPML will automatically detect your website’s language it uses.
+By default, WPML will automatically detect the language your website uses.
 If you’re fine with your current language, you can now proceed to the next step.

 In proceeding to the next step, you can now select what languages you’re going to use on your website.

-After enabling the setting in the Compatibility Report, you’ll now proceed to the Registration.
-By reaching this step, you will need to enter the license key from your WPML account.
+The next step is registration where you need to enter the license key from your WPML account.
 In order for you to get the license key, go to WPML’s website, log in to your account, and look for the license key.
 Enter the key and click the Register button.
 You need to register your license key to get the latest updates for your plugin.

 Take note that WPML allows you to transfer a license to clients and if you register every website you have, WPML gives you one website license for free.
 That’s so generous.